cmatKhan/genomics/assignment5/README.txt

 Comprehensive analysis of transcriptional promoter structure and function in 1% of the human genome.
 Genome Res.
 2006;16(1):1–10. doi:10.1101/gr.4222606

-{Copy generate_promoters.py and refGene_promoters.bed to your submissions directory}
--
-Promoter-CGI and non-promoter-CGI
 {Commands for generating promoter-CGI and non-promoter-CGI bed files}
-bedtools intersect -a refGene_promoter.bed -b CGI.bed -loj > promoter_CGI.bed
+- bedtools intersect -a refGene_promoter.bed -b CGI.bed > promoter_CGI.bed

-bedtools intersect -a refGene_promoter.bed -b CGI.bed -v > non_promoter_CGI.bed
+- bedtools intersect -a refGene_promoter.bed -b CGI.bed -v > non_promoter_CGI.bed

 {Justification for overlapping criteria}
-Left Outer Join returns all values in a which overlap with B. If no overlap is found, A is reported with value Null.
-This returns all information in our reference which overlaps with CGI.bed, while also providing info on what does not.
+- This is an inner join between a and b.
+I have tried this also with a left outer join, which retains all columns of a and enters
+  NULL if there is no entry for b, but decided this was unnecessary.

+ - -v reports rows in a that are not found in b

 {Commands for calculating the average CpG methylation for each promoter-CGI and non-promoter-CGI}
+bedtools intersect -a promoter_CGI.bed -b BGM_WGBS_CpG_methylation.bed​ -loj > intersect_promoter.bed
+bedtools groupby -i intersect_promoter.bed -g 1,2,3,4 -c 9 -o mean > average_promoter_CGI_methylation.bed

 {Commands for running analyze_CGI_methylation.py on average_promoter_CGI_methylation.bed and average_non_promoter_CGI_methylation.bed}